AWS::ApplicationSignals::ServiceLevelObjective - AWS CloudFormation

 Create an SLO to set a target for a service or operation’s availability or latency.
 CloudWatch measures this target frequently you can find whether it has been breached.

-When you create an SLO, you set an attainment goal for it.
-An attainment goal is the ratio of good periods that meet the threshold requirements to the total periods within the interval.
+The target performance quality that is defined for an SLO is the attainment goal.
+An attainment goal is the percentage of time or requests that the SLI is expected to meet the threshold over each time interval.
 For example, an attainment goal of 99.9% means that within your interval, you are targeting 99.9% of the periods to be in healthy state.

 When you call this operation, Application Signals creates the AWSServiceRoleForCloudWatchApplicationSignals service-linked role, if it doesn't already exist in your account.
 This service- linked role has the following permissions: